truongvh96/Training/Icinga2/Lab/Lab-nrpe.md

 Please specify the common name (CN) [satellite]:

 Please specify the parent endpoint(s) (master or satellite) where this node should connect to:
-Master/Satellite Common Name (CN from your master/satellite node): quynv
+Master/Satellite Common Name (CN from your master/satellite node): master

 Do you want to establish a connection to the parent node from this node?
 [Y/n]: y Please specify the master/satellite connection information: